mideind/BinPackage/README.md

 `heftaranum` in lower case, since `Heftaranum` in upper case was not found in BÍN.

-Another option is `auto_uppercase`, which if set to True, causes the returned search key to be in upper case if any upper case meaning exists in BÍN for the lookup word.
+Another option is `auto_uppercase`, which if set to True, causes the returned search key to be in upper case if any upper case entry exists in BÍN for the lookup word.
 This can be helpful when attempting to normalize all-lowercase input, for example from voice recognition systems.
 (Additional disambiguation is typically still needed, since many common words and names do